Wellbeing and Nurture

 The school is grounded in genuine love and kindness for each other.
 The carefully tailored and thoughtful pastoral support for pupils ensures all are nurtured.
 There is a tangible sense of safety and hope, allowing all to flourish.

-We know that for a child to achieve and learn, they must feel safe and well in their environment.
-Children at our school are nurtured and their needs are met by a team of professionals who genuinely care.
+We know that for a child to achieve and learn, they must first feel safe and well in their environment.
+Children at our school are nurtured, and their needs are met by a team of professionals who genuinely care.
+This year, we have been working with Nurture UK on achieving the National Nurturing Schools Award in recognition of all we do to make Hildenborough School a nurturing environment.
+As part of this process, we have introduced the Six Principles of Nurture and are committed to embedding these in the whole-school and classroom environment.
+As a staff, we have rewritten these in child speak.

-For further information and/or support, please take a look at the below links:
+For further information regarding wellbeing resources/support, please take a look at the below links:

 https://www.kentcht.nhs.uk/service/school-health/